Flowminder/FlowKit/autoflow/README.md

-# FlowTrigger
+# AutoFlow

-FlowTrigger is a tool that automates the event-driven execution of workflows consisting of Jupyter notebooks that interact with FlowKit via FlowAPI.
+AutoFlow is a tool that automates the event-driven execution of workflows consisting of Jupyter notebooks that interact with FlowKit via FlowAPI.
 Workflows can consist of multiple inter-dependent notebooks, and can be scheduled to run at certain times or triggered by events (currently-supported trigger event is when a new date of CDR data is available in FlowDB).
 After execution, notebooks can optionally be converted to PDF reports.

-FlowTrigger uses:
+AutoFlow uses:
 - [Prefect](https://github.com/prefecthq/prefect) to define and run workflows,
 - [Papermill](https://github.com/nteract/papermill) to parameterise and execute Jupyter notebooks,
 - [Scrapbook](https://github.com/nteract/scrapbook) to enable data-sharing between notebooks,